I Tried TikTok's Homemade BB Cream & I'll Never Wear Foundation Again

-If you're looking for clever makeup hacks that save you time, money, and effort, TikTok has your back.
-From using fake tan as lip liner (don't knock it 'til you've tried it — carefully, of course) to the brow mapping trick (a little fussy, but it works), the app is filled to bursting with tips from beauty enthusiasts.
+If you're looking for clever makeup hacks that save you time, money and effort, TikTok has your back.
+From using fake tan as lip liner (don't knock it 'til you've tried it) to the brow mapping trick (a little fiddly but it works), the app is filled to bursting with tips from beauty enthusiasts.
 This month, one hack in particular is catching the attention of makeup lovers everywhere: DIY BB cream.

 What is BB cream and what does it do?